-In [77], internet access was provided to a group of remote villages in Malaysia.
+In [146], internet access was provided to a group of remote villages in Malaysia.
 The central village, called Bario, was connected to the network via a VSAT terminal.
 The objective was to connect nearby villages within a 10 km radius with difficult transportation in the jungle.
 The solution was to resort to multihop long range WiFi connectivity using directive antennas.
 Within each small village, these solar-powered long-range WiFi stations would provide access to the villagers using omnidirectional coverage.
-In [172], a feasibility study for deploying IEEE 802.22 WRAN in rural Malaysia was performed, and simulation results indicated the possibility of covering large cells with long transmission distances in rural areas.
-In [337], a method is proposed to transform echocardiography videos into text that can be transmitted by SMS over 2G connections.
+The network is still available, as in [362] tourists have reported using internet connectivity in Bario in March 2019.
+In [193], a feasibility study for deploying IEEE 802.22 WRAN in rural Malaysia was performed, and simulation results indicated the possibility of covering large cells with long transmission distances in rural areas.
+In [363], a method is proposed to transform echocardiography videos into text that can be transmitted by SMS over 2G connections.
 Then, at the destination, the text can be transformed into video that can be analyzed by a physician.
-The objective of [337] is to provide appropriate diagnosis while overcoming the problem of limited or non-existent internet in rural Malaysia.
+The objective of [363] is to provide appropriate diagnosis while overcoming the problem of limited or non-existent internet in rural Malaysia.